Cumulocity-IoT/c8y-docs/content/cockpit/widgets-collection.md

   - app_enablement
 ---

-The Cockpit application includes preset widget types.
+The Cockpit application includes pre-set widget types.
 Each widget type provides different parameters to configure and different data to be displayed.

 {{< c8y-admon-related >}}